SantanuxD/Dino-Game-Automation/README.md

 # Dino-Game-Automation🦕

-Ever thought to beat your friends in Chrome dino game ?
-Here's a simple trick with just one line of code.
+Ever thought of beating your friends in Chrome dino game ?
+Here's a simple trick for unlimited scoring with just one line of code.